RNLL LEAGUE ID FOR SCHOOL ENROLLMENT FORMS: 04470507

 Players receive a cap (to keep) and jersey (to return).
 (Tee ball and single A keep their jerseys)

-Players will need baseball pants and a glove.
+Players will need baseball pants, cup (for males) and a glove.
 The league provides the coaches with some batting helmets and catchers' gear.

 10) How many games/practices can I expect?

 Majors - practices/games 3 games a week, 3 practices a week.
 Total ~ 21 games.